Top 10 Fast Bowlers in Indian Cricket History - India's Best Fast Bowlers Ranked

 5. Mohammed Shami – Seam and Firepower (Fastest: 153.3 km/h)

-Shami’s seam position and reverse swing make him lethal across formats.
+Shami’s seam position and reverse swing make him lethal across formats, cementing his place among India’s best fast bowlers.

 • Matches: 200+